Plumbing Services in Lancaster, PA

 - Leaks keep appearing in different areas of the house.

-- Multiple fixtures show mineral buildup, weak flow, or valve failure.
+- Multiple fixtures show scale, weak flow, or valve failure.

 - Older supply lines, shutoffs, or visible piping are showing corrosion or repeated problems.